open-education-hub/operating-systems/content/chapters/app-interact/lab/content/os-cloud.md

 - change the vm state in the database to `VM_STATE_STOPPED`

-After modifying the code you should run `docker-compose up --build` again.
+After modifying the code, you should run `docker-compose up --build` again.
 Also, if your database became inconsistent, you can clean it up by re-running the `setup_db.sh` script.
 Then delete all vm disks with `sudo rm -rf vm-disks/*`.